JesseTG/melonds-ds/README.md

 ## Homebrew Save Data

-The legacy melonDS core does not support save data for homebrew games.
+The legacy core does not support save data for homebrew games.
 However, melonDS DS does!

-melonDS DS looks in the `system` directory (i.e. alongside the BIOS files) for a homebrew SD card image named `dldi_sd_card.bin`.
+melonDS DS looks in the `system/melonDS DS` directory (i.e. alongside the BIOS files) for a homebrew SD card image named `dldi_sd_card.bin`.
 If one doesn't exist, a virtual 4GB SD card will be created if necessary.
 See the core options for more information.